-We live within our own world views, not even realizing it is OUR world view, not even realizing that the fellow over there lives in a totally different world of different expectations, different understandings.
+For one thing, we live within our own world views, not even realizing it is OUR world view, not even realizing that the fellow over there lives in a totally different world of different expectations, different understandings.
 In other words, we don't see things the way they are, we see things the way WE are!